stdombek/docs/content/en/docs/Settings/Settings_gobi_integration/settings_gobi_integration.md

 *   **Unlisted Print Monograph**
 *   **Unlisted Print Serial**

-Mappings for "Listed" formats indicate that a tile is available within the GOBI system for ordering.
+Mappings for "Listed" formats indicate that a title is available within the GOBI system for ordering.
 The mappings for "Unlisted" formats are invoked if a library submits an order for a title that does not appear in GOBI using the **Add Unlisted** option in the GOBI Order Cart.

 ## Viewing configuration files